-- Marking chart for the foal – this must be completed by the vet, who will also microchip your foal and attach the microchip bar code to the marking chart.
-Please ensure that only a HSI Microchip is inserted into your foal.
+- Marking chart for the foal – this must be completed by the vet, who will also microchip your foal and attach the microchip bar code to the marking chart and DNA Bags.
+Please ensure that only Irish Passport Issuing Authorities (PIO) Microchips are used to register your foal.
 Horse Sport Ireland issues microchips to vets for animals that will be registered in the IHR.
 Marking charts must be received within 6 months of markings being taken.

-- DNA hair sample bag – to DNA type your foal, the vet will remove a hair sample from the foal and place it in the sample bag.
-The sample bag must then be sent to Weatherby’s Ireland for DNA testing.
-Where the dam of the foal has not been previously DNA typed, the foal kit will also contain a hair sample bag for the dam, you must also include these.
+- DNA hair sample bag – to DNA type your foal, the vet will pull a hair sample from the foal and place it in the sample bag.
+If you received sample bags in your foal kit for the dam, you must also include these.
 To find out more about SNP DNA Testing visit DNA Parentage Testing

 STEP 3.
-SEND YOUR FOAL MARKING CHART TO HSI WITH FEE
+SEND YOUR FOAL MARKING CHART AND DNA SAMPLES TO HSI WITH FEE

-Once your vet has completed the marking chart for your foal and attached the microchip barcode, you will need to return the marking chart to Horse Sport Ireland with the appropriate fee (shown on the form) in the return envelope provided.
+From 2023, once your vet has completed the marking chart for your foal and taken the hair samples, you will need to return both to Horse Sport Ireland and not Weatherbys the Laboratory.
+Please use the return envelope provided.

 STEP 4.
 YOU WILL RECEIVE YOUR IRISH SPORT HORSE STUDBOOK PASSPORT

-Once HSI has received your completed application including the marking chart, covering certificate, passport fee and the DNA results have returned from the laboratory, the foal’s passport will be posted to the registered owner of the dam.
+Once HSI has received your completed application including the marking chart, covering certificate, passport fee and the DNA results have returned from the laboratory, the foal’s passport will be posted to the registered owner of the foal.

-If you have any questions about the registration process please contact the HSI Registration Unit at email@example.com or call +353 45 850800.
+If you have any questions about the registration process, please contact the HSI Registration Unit at email@example.com or call +353 45 850800.

 HSI Registrations Unit office hours: